Royce Lewis Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in the league.
+- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.45 team ERA ranks 18th across all league pitching staffs.
+- The Mets' 4.46 team ERA ranks 18th among all league pitching staffs.

-- Mets pitchers combine to give up 170 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- The left-hander last pitched on Saturday against the Seattle Mariners, when he tossed four innings, allowing four earned runs while giving up seven hits.

-- The righty's most recent time out was on Friday against the Seattle Mariners, when he went seven innings, surrendering one earned run while giving up five hits.
+- The 28-year-old has a 5.40 ERA and 9.7 strikeouts per nine innings in 23 games this season, while giving up a batting average of .292 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.